Photo by 愚木混株 cdd20

 When the motive (or reason) is powerful enough, we take action.
-By contrast, most small business marketing is weak.
+In contrast most small business marketing lacks motivational power.
 It’s generic.
 It’s predictable.
-It’s needy.
-And as you’d expect, it lacks the motivational power that’s essential, to inspire people to make purchasing decisions.
+And as you’d expect, it lacks the impact that’s essential, to inspire people to buy from them.

-So, why do so many businesses rely on weak marketing that fails to generate the results they need?
-Having transformed the marketing results of business owners since 1995, here’s what I’ve found.
+Why do so many businesses rely on weak marketing that fails to generate the results they need?
+Having transformed the marketing results of small business owners for more than two decades, here’s what I’ve found.
 And it’s something I see examples of pretty-much every working day of my life.

 They honestly believe that dabbling with their future is safer, than hiring an expert to do things correctly.
 They tend not to admit it publicly, because in many cases they don’t admit it to themselves.
 In conversation, you find that this happens when the business owner still operates and makes decisions, from an employee mindset.
 They see risk in all the wrong places.
 Unaware that the riskiest thing a business owner can do, is avoid expert help when it’s clearly needed.

 However, this is great news if you want your business to thrive.

 Because you can massively outperform the vast majority of your competitors, simply by being professional enough to invest in expert marketing help.
 It’s the easiest win in business.
 Low risk.
 Massive return.

 3. People don’t buy from you because they trust you yet, or believe your message

 For your marketing to work, people need to believe it.
 They need to trust you enough, to accept that what you’re telling them is true.